 In its 25th birthday year, Classic FM, the UK’s most popular classical music station, broadcasted the first series on British radio dedicated to video game music (VGM).
-In April 2017, High Score was launched by the acclaimed BAFTA Award-winning composer Jessica Curry and the programme is now returning for a second series beginning on Saturday 4th November.
+In April 2017, High Score was launched by the acclaimed BAFTA Award-winning composer Jessica Curry, and has returned for a successful second series in the meantime.
+The programme is now returning for a third series beginning on Saturday 3rd November.

-The acclaimed BAFTA Award-winning composer Jessica Curry is back to present each hour-long programme of the new series, which will launch and finish with all-request shows (4th November and 9th December), where Classic FM listeners will be in the driving seat to choose their favourite pieces of video game music.
-The other programmes will focus on different themes, as Jessica explores depictions of love (11th November) and quests (18th November); celebrates spoken and sung voices within games (25th November); before she selects the best video game music of 2017 (2nd December).
+The acclaimed BAFTA Award-winning composer Jessica Curry is back to present each hour-long programme of the new series, which will launch and finish with all-request shows, where Classic FM listeners will be in the driving seat to choose their favourite pieces of video game music.

-The new commission follows the success of the first series of High Score, broadcast in April and May, which has become the most popular programme on ‘Listen Again’ in Classic FM’s 25-year history.
+The new commission follows the success of the first two series of the show, which has become the most popular programme on ‘Listen Again’ in Classic FM’s 25-year history.